 The bowl underneath the food mill will be filled with your little bits of chickpea mash.

 If you don’t have a mortar and pestle, this can also be achieved by first mincing the garlic and then using the flat side of a large chef’s knife to grind the salt into it.

 A little more than ¼ cup of olive oil is usually necessary, so add a tablespoon or two more and mix it in.

 Taste the hummus and determine how the flavors are balanced.
 Does it need more salt?
 Is it acidic enough or need more lemon juice?
 How is the tahini level?

 Once it’s to your liking, put the finished hummus into a serving bowl or container of some sort.
 I like to serve it in the mortar because it looks cool.

 If you can handle it, cover the hummus and let it sit for a while for the flavors to meld before digging in.
 If it will be longer than an hour or so, put it in the fridge.

 Now that we’ve gotten this far, you should probably watch this hilarious video about hummus called All About That Paste.
+Enjoy!

 Traditional Hummus Recipe

-- Process until all of the chick peas are mashed and only the skins remain.
+- Process until all of the chickpeas are mashed and only the skins remain.
 Remove the skins from the food mill and repeat with the remaining chickpeas.
 Set the mashed chickpeas aside.

 - Place the garlic and salt into a mortar then grind with a pestle until you have a garlic/salt paste.